open-feature/community/tech-committee-charter.md

 ## Evolution of OpenFeature Governance

 Most large, complex open source communities have both a business and a technical governance model.
-OpenFeature has a project-level Governance Committee, a project-level Technical Committee, and is a Sandbox project in the Cloud Native Computing Foundation.
+OpenFeature has a project-level Governance Committee, a project-level Technical Committee, and is an Incubating project in the Cloud Native Computing Foundation.

 This OpenFeature Technical Committee Charter reflects the scope and expectations of the Technical Committee ("TC") with the maintainers, the consumers, and the ecosystem of the project.
 The charter will not be perfect, and so has a simple amendment process – a TC member proposes changes to be discussed and voted on by the full TC.